Forum: Tapping tech to boost access to justice

 For example, the State Courts have already selectively introduced asynchronous hearings for certain cases such that for these hearings, e-mails can be used.

 This removes the need to find a common time slot suitable for all parties.
-For more details, visit https://go.gov.sg/scrc2
+For more details, visit this website.

 The courts welcome feedback from court users on all aspects of our transformation and innovation journey.